thindil/steamsky/bin/doc/MODDING.md

 ### General informations
 - Default game items are in *items.dat* file which is in *data* directory.
-- To remove existing item from game, you can delete it from *items.dat* or in modification file add tag `item` with attribute `index` which value will be index of item to remove and attribute `action` with value `remove`.
+- If you want remove or update any existing item, you can do it in *items.dat* file in *data* directory or in modification file (better option) add tag `item` with attribute `index` which value will be index of selected item and attribute `action`.
+Then if you modify existing item, add changed values.

 ### Item data structure
 - Each item starts with tag `item`.
 - Attribute `index` is a item index (it can be number or text) and must be unique.
 This value is used in ships and recipes data entries.
 - Optional attribute `action`: what to do with this entry.
 Possible values
-  are: "add" (add this entry, default option) or "remove" (remove this entry).
+  are: "add" (add this entry, default option), "remove" (remove this entry) or "update" (update selected entry).
 - `name` attribute: name of item displayed in various places (cargo info, crafting, etc.)
 - Attribute `weight`: weight of one item in kilograms